 In addition, medical debt collectors are about as ruthless and nasty as any other kind of debt collector.
 They harangue you by phone, email, and text message.
 Some of them stalk social media profiles, and even send “friend” or “connection” requests in the hopes of harassing you about your debt over messaging services.

 These are the types of situations bankruptcy was made for.
 Often, bankruptcy is going to be the best answer to over-aggressive medical debt collectors who heartlessly go after patient’s homes and wages.

 You don’t have to drown in medical debt.
-Contact Sadek & Cooper for a free consultation today.
+Contact Sadek Bankruptcy Law Offices for a free consultation today.